 Because Fundbox uses drawing fees rather than interest, it doesn’t technically have an APR.
 Instead, it has what’s known as an effective APR, which serves pretty much the same function as a normal APR.

 Here’s the thing about APR: it largely tells you that fees spread over many years cost less each year than the same fees spread over one or two years.
-If you have a total of $1,000 fees on a loan, but you pay those fees over 5 years, that’s only $200 in fees each year.
-That same total over 2 years comes out to $500 in fees each year.
+If you have a total of $1,000 fees on a loan, but you pay those fees over five years, that’s only $200 in fees each year.
+That same total over two years comes out to $500 in fees each year.